I want you to look around a few times during the day and think, "this is really happening."

 Your wedding shoes.

-2 copies of your wedding invitations, including envelopes.
+2 copies of your wedding invitations, including addressed and stamped envelopes

 You will also want to plan for your flowers to be delivered around this time, so that they can be worked into your detail photos!
 Also, feel free to include anything that is significant to the two of you as a couple.
 In the past, I've had clients bring the corks from special anniversary dinners over the years, postcards from their travels, or a movie ticket from their first date.